DKambich/MouseMaze/README.md

     the maze, adding only one opening in it.
 This repeats recursively on both sections of the bisect until it reaches the scale of only two cells.
 Once the recursion finishes, the maze is complete.

-## Inspiration
+## Inspiration and Attribution

-Credit for the design and inspiration for this project goes to Daniel Shiffman (https://youtu.be/HyK_Q5rrcr4)
+Credit for the general design and inspiration for this project goes to Daniel Shiffman (https://youtu.be/HyK_Q5rrcr4)

 Credit for the general structure of algorithms goes to Jamis Buck.
 The same algorithms written and implemented in Ruby can be found at: http://weblog.jamisbuck.org/2011/2/7/maze-generation-algorithm-recap